clemp/clemp.github.io/_posts/2021-12-21-the-architecture-of-complexity.md

 In a formal hierarchical system each subsystem is managed by a another system acting as "boss."
 However, this paper focuses on those subsystems with more complex or unrelated dynamics to the higher level systems they are subordinates of.

+The ***span*** of a system refers to the number of subsystems that it can be divided into at a specific hierarchic level.
+For example, the diamond has a wide span at the crystal level because a crystal is composed of many carbon atom subsystems.

 ### Social systems